One of the enhancements to the ArcGIS API for JavaScript at version 2.6

 browsers use

-when a webpage uses CSS transforms.
+hardware acceleration when a webpage uses CSS transforms.
 This is

 especially beneficial on older versions of iOS.